Skip to Main Content

 Handling and Identifying Sensitive Records

-In those cases where sensitive records are scheduled for permanent retention in University Archives, the transferring office must identify the records as sensitive in order to ensure that they are not opened for public access even after ownership is transferred to University Archives.
+In those cases where sensitive records are scheduled for permanent retention in University Archives, the transferring office must identify the records as sensitive in order to ensure that they are not opened for public access even after ownership is transferred to University Archivist.
 Because we do not review every single document that comes to the University Archives, we may not notice sensitive records unless they are clearly identified.

 Resources